dontobi/dontobi/README.md

 ## About Me
  - Electrical Technician and Programmer
  - Linux, Smart-Home and FOSS enthusiast
- - Feel free to reach out for any questionn
+ - Feel free to reach out for any question

 ## My Profiles
 <p align="left">